 Las ciencias son para todas

-Motivated by global biodiversity loss, my research program focuses on how global change affects the dynamics of infectious diseases in wild vertebrates.
-Specifically, I integrate physiology into disease ecology in a translational ecology framework aimed to bridge theory and practice.
+Motivated by global biodiversity loss, my research program focuses on how global change influences infectious diseases dynamics in wild vertebrates.
+Specifically, I integrate physiology and disease ecology in a translational ecology framework to address fundamental and applied questions.

 With recent evidence suggesting populations are recovering after invasive pathogens caused severe declines, my research program capitalizes on this exceptional opportunity by seeking mechanisms underlying this variation in multiple study systems.
 By co-producing research with practitioners, we can apply this knowledge towards developing innovative solutions to disease-related biodiversity loss.